deciduously/music/post.md

 }
 ```

-We also ant to reject invalid letters - we can use `#[should_panic]` to indicate that a panic is the expected behavior.
+We also want to reject invalid letters - we can use `#[should_panic]` to indicate that a panic is the expected behavior.
 No need to bother defining a real match:

 ```rust
 #[test]